Why choose Monash?

 An international footprint

-Our alliance with Warwick University includes mobility, undergraduate research, an online peer-reviewed journal and joint PhD program.
+Our alliance with Warwick University includes mobility, undergraduate research, an online peer-reviewed journal and a joint PhD programme.

 So Melbourne needn’t be your only destination.
-We can support you to take a semester at our other centres and campuses or with one of our international partner universities across the globe in places such as Thailand, Korea, India, Spain, Canada or Chile.
+We can support you to take a semester at our other centres and campuses or with one of our international partner universities across the globe in locations including Thailand, Korea, India, Spain, Canada and Chile.